 There can be challenges made to your trademark application during the approval process.
 Sometimes other businesses will submit oppositions to your trademark application or else request an extension to submit an opposition.

-These oppositions or requests for extensions must be submitted to the USPTO within 30 days from the date the trademark is published in the Official Gazette.
+These oppositions or requests for extensions must be submitted within 30 days from the date the trademark is published in the Official Gazette.

 An opposition is held in front of the Trademark Trial and Appeal Board (TTAB).
-This is a similar proceeding to one in a federal court, but the TTAB is instead an administrative tribunal that is a part of the USPTO.
+This is a similar proceeding to one in a federal court, but the TTAB is instead an administrative tribunal.

 Because these oppositions can be submitted, it is important to continually monitor your application status online between the time you submit your trademark application all the way up to the time you receive the trademark certificate.

 Once you have received approval for your trademark and obtained the certificate of registration, it is important that you maintain that trademark registration.
-Trademark maintenance requires that you file specific maintenance documents with the USPTO.
+Registered trademark maintenance requires that you file specific maintenance documents.

 If you fail to file these maintenance documents, the USPTO will either cancel the registration or will cause the registration to expire.

-Moreover, and very importantly, it is not guaranteed that the trademark will be issued again even if it has been previously issued to you by the USPTO.
-All of this to say, it is very important that you keep up with any required maintenance filings and fees.
+Moreover, and very importantly, it is not guaranteed that the registered trademark will be issued again even if it has been previously issued to you.
+All of this to say, it is very important that you keep up with any required maintenance and filing fees.

 Protecting Your Trademark Rights

-Once you have obtained your trademark, you are the one responsible for enforcing those rights.
+Once you register a mark, you are the one responsible for enforcing those rights.
 The USPTO does not police the use of your mark and will not aid in any enforcement against a potential infringer.

-Your intellectual property attorney can also assist you in drafting an appropriate cease and desist letter to the infringer which will hopefully cease the infringing use.
+Your intellectual property lawyer can also assist you in drafting an appropriate cease and desist letter to the infringer which will hopefully cease the infringing use.

-Federal registration of a trademark with the USPTO is not valid outside of the United States.
-If you wish to utilize your trademark beyond the United States, you will want to look into the Madrid Protocol.
+Federal registration of a trademark is not valid outside of the United States.
+If you wish to register your trademark beyond the United States, you will want to look into the Madrid Protocol.

-The Madrid Protocol is a single application, also referred to as an “international application,” that is filed with the International Bureau of the World Property Intellectual Organization, through the USPTO.
+The Madrid Protocol is a single application, also referred to as an “international application,” that is filed with the International Bureau of the World Property Intellectual Organization.

-Some countries will recognize a USPTO trademark registration as a basis to file trademark applications within the specific country under certain international treaties.
+Some countries will recognize a registered mark as a basis to register applications within a specific country under certain international treaties.